Best Packing Cubes

 Though not a well-known brand name, the packing cubes from Tripped hit many top marks in our evaluation.
 Not only does this set come with six lightweight cubes that rival those of the better-known, more expensive cubes from Eagle Creek, but these cubes are also compressible — making this set a great value.
 This set does not have any large cubes, but rather two medium-sized ones, which we actually preferred since we could easily pack them into different-sized suitcases, backpacks, and duffel bags.
 Our testers were able to fit more than a week's worth of clothes inside with ease, and there is also a small, slim, non-compressible bag that is great for a pair of shoes, underwear, or to use as an accessory bag.
 A bonus laundry bag really seals the deal for this complete set.

 The Eagle Creek Pack-It Specter cube set comes with three ultralight packing cubes, very similar in size and style to the Osprey UL set.
-The advantage of Eagle Creek products is that they are a company that specializes in travel accessories and earn top marks for their packing cubes, as well as having a sustainability initiative and a "No Matter What" warranty.
+The advantage of Eagle Creek products is that they are a company that specializes in travel accessories and earn top marks for their packing cubes, as well as having a sustainability initiative.
 While you can purchase these excellent Specter packing cubes to save substantial weight in your luggage (they weigh a total of 2.1 ounces), you can also mix and match them with other Eagle Creek accessories to create a complete set of anything you could need for travel.